rickellis/Arch-Linux-Install-Guide/README.md

     #   nano /etc/mkintcpio.conf

-Scroll down to the hooks section.
+Scroll down to the HOOKS section.
 It should look similar to this:

     HOOKS="base udev autodetect modconf block filesystems keyboard fsck"